wp-plugins/wpdiscuz/readme.txt

 * Fixed Bug: Duplication of "New Comment" email notifications for post authors
 * Fixed Bug: Problem with large space between the paragraphs

-IMPORTANT: If you have a Cache Plugin, please delete all caches after wpDiscuz update.

 = 2.0.4 =
 * Added : Current subscribe status note on comment form (for logged-in users)